com-480-data-visualization/project-2023-matchmakers/README.md

 [Link to Milestone 1](./Milestones/Milestone1.pdf)

 The Milestone contains:
-* a description and links to the datasets used
+* a description of the dataset used
 * an explanation to the problematic
-* an explanation to the explanatory analysis of the datasets
+* an explanation to the explanatory analysis of the dataset
 * some related works on the subject